Napoleon's Russian Invasion

 The narratives all describe the capture, recapture, re-recapture, re-re-recapture, rex-recapture of all of these flèches in precise detail within each story; the units involved, the commanders killed and wounded (including Generals Rapp, Compans, Bagration, Dessaix, Neverovsky, Konovnitzin, etc.), and the curious incidents related.

 Nor are the narratives consistent in these details (like who, what, where, when, etc.).
-In perspective, there was so much smoke, and so much dust kicked up during this battle at this point that no one could be precisely sure what was happening.
+In perspective, there was so much smoke, and so much dust kicked up during this battle that no one could be precisely sure what was happening.
 I'm not going to relate those details.
 If you, as a meticulous reader or wargamer, want them, I refer you to my several excellent references below (Nafziger, Duffy, Cate, Smith, Chandler, Hourtoulle).
 And then you can decide which author is your favorite to go with.
 Frankly, it gets monotonous.
 I'm just going to summarize and say that this see-saw battle went on for almost five goddam hours, and involved nearly 38,000 French and about 44,000 Russians.

 |Murat saying "Boo!" to Cossacks|